FS-Code/open-appointment-docs/source/index.html.md

     "user": {
       "id": 1,
       "email": "user1@example.org"
-    },
-    "token": "{JWT token}"
     }
   }
+}
 ```

-This endpoint allows user to login and obtain an JWT token.
-JWT token is required for later user-specific actions.
+This endpoint allows user to login

+---

+1. Staff enters email & password and clicks "Login" button.
+2. Frontend sends these values to `/api/login`.
+3. Backend checks if email & password is correct:
+   1. On success: Backend should generate unique token and store it in cookie & database too.
+So later auth-required endpoints can be requested.
+If response contains user object then frontend should navigate to `/dashboard`.
+   2. On failure: Should return error message ("Email or password is incorrect")

+---

 ### HTTP Request